openstack/ironic-inspector-specs/specs/ironic-node-auto-discovery.rst

 https://bugs.launchpad.net/ironic-inspector/+bug/1524753

-This spec proposes auto-discovery Ironic nodes feature.
+This spec proposes auto-discovery of Ironic nodes feature.

 Problem description
 ===================

 A large network might consist of hundreds of servers.
 Keeping track of these servers can be a time-consuming process.
-To simplify the addition of new servers could be done with auto-discovery.
-Auto-discovery is a process through which Ironic identifies a resource automatically so it's possible to manage it.
+Auto-discovery could simplify the addition of new servers into Ironic.
+It will identifies a resource automatically so it's possible to manage it.
 For now, Ironic is unable to automatically detect nodes.
 Operators have to create nodes manually and provide driver info for them.